Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - Portability: Transfer accumulated savings to a new Florida home

 Application Deadline: March 1st each year.
-Don't miss it—this exemption can save you $700-$1,000+ annually.
+This exemption can save you $700–$1,000+ annually — don't miss it.

-What Wellington Homeowners Are Paying:
+What Wellington Homeowners Are Paying (2026)

 - Statewide Florida Average: $7,136–$10,384/year